Last Updated on February 22, 2024 by Owen McGab Enaohwo

 The level of detail in policies should be a balance between providing clear guidance and avoiding unnecessary complexity.
 Policies should offer high-level guidance on specific issues without delving into minute specifics—those should be done at the procedure level.

-22 responses to “Policy vs Process vs Procedure: Key Differences (+ Examples)”
+22 thoughts on “Policy vs Process vs Procedure: Key Differences (+ Examples)”

 I love your distinction between policy, process and procedure.
 How does SweetProcess (or does it) provide a central place to document all of these?
 I signed up for a trial but only see tools for creating a procedure.
 Am I on my own for hosting policies and processes?